-Johann Döbereiner, who is a German chemist, has developed the law of triads, which states that "If the elements having similar chemical properties are arranged in the groups of three, the atomic weight of the middle element will be considered almost equal to the arithmetic mean of the two terminal element's sum."
-He has discovered many triads between 1817 and 1829.
+Johann Döbereiner, who is a German chemist, has developed the law of triads, which states that "If the elements having similar chemical properties are arranged in the groups of three, the atomic weight of the middle element will be considered almost equal to the arithmetic mean of the two-terminal element's sum."
+He discovered many triads between 1817 and 1829.
 On, three of them are given as examples in the table:

 The achievements of this idea can be given as: it has given an idea that the elements can be arranged in specific ways and their properties can be predicted, and it has become the precursor to the other periodic tables such as John Newlands' "law of octaves" and also others including Dmitry Mendeleev's "Periodic Table" and Lothar Meyer's "Periodic Table of Elements."

 Advantages of Dobereiner's Attempts to the Modern Periodic Table

 In the year 1896 Dobereiner has stated that if we would arrange the elements based on the increasing atomic mass, then there is a repetition of properties after every 8 element.
 But as we know, isotopes contain varied atomic mass.
 So, as per the Dobereiner concept, they should contain varied properties and also take more space.

 And now, many various isotopes take place, but all have the same properties to the same elements.
 So, many attempts have continued to solve this particular problem.
 After that, in 1913, Moseley gave the concept of atomic number, which means, if the elements are arranged based on the atomic numbers, we need not write isotopes, and it saves the periodic table to remain long.
 So, Dobereiner also has contributed to the modern periodic table.